DanielEvansLab/DanielEvansLab.github.io/members.md

 > Members and committees of this project are listed here.

+### Organizational Structure

+Our [scientific team](http://www.longevitygenomics.org/members) includes experts in human and model organism aging, genetic epidemiology of aging, statistical genetics, chemical informatics, and pharmaceutical development.
+The steering committee includes the three PIs (Steve Cummings, Nik Schork, and Simon Melov), an NIA project scientist (Nalini Raghavachari), and the project director (Dan Evans).
+The Integrative Data Resource Committee (IDRC) will assemble multiple genomic data resources and perform integrative data analysis.
+The Computational Informatics Committee (CIC) will develop software tools that will enable novel integrative genomic analyses that will include Mendelian Randomization analysis.
+The Research Planning Committee (RPC) will meet annually to evaluate evidence from our statistical analyses and to develop pilot projects that will be performed to advance the translation of findings into health-promoting therapeutics.
+In addition, an External Advisory Board (EAB) will be formed to provide relevant scientific expertise and to foster connections with the pharmaceutical industry.

 ### Steering Committee
 * Steve Cummings - California Pacific Medical Center Research Institute (CPMCRI)
 * Nik Schork - J. Craig Venter Institute (JCVI)